Embassy of Syria, Washington, D.C.

-The Embassy of Syria in Washington, D.C. (سفارة الجمهورية العربية السورية في واشنطن) is the suspended diplomatic mission of the Syrian Arab Republic to the United States.
-The final ambassador of the Syrian Arab Republic was Imad Moustapha.
-A Charge D'Affaires has not been named.
+The Embassy of Syria in Washington, D.C. (سفارة الجمهورية العربية السورية في واشنطن) is the diplomatic mission of the Syrian Arab Republic to the United States.
+An ambassador has not been named.

-The embassy along with two honorary consulates were ordered to suspend operations on March 18, 2014 by U.S. special envoy for Syria Daniel Rubinstein, who stated that "We have determined it is unacceptable for individuals appointed by that regime to conduct diplomatic or consular operations in the United States".
+The Syrian embassy along with two honorary consulates in Troy, Michigan and Houston, Texas were ordered to suspend operations on March 18, 2014 by U.S. special envoy for Syria Daniel Rubinstein, who stated that "We have determined it is unacceptable for individuals appointed by that regime to conduct diplomatic or consular operations in the United States".

-The United States subsequently recognized the diplomatic mission of the National Coalition for Syrian Revolutionary and Opposition Forces on 5 May 2014.
+The United States subsequently recognized the diplomatic mission of the National Coalition for Syrian Revolutionary and Opposition Forces on May 5, 2014.

-History of building
+History

 The building is notable for being the home of former US President William Howard Taft, who died in the building on March 8, 1930.
 He had lived in this house for 9 years.
 The building, constructed in 1908 and designed by noted architect Appleton P. Clark, Jr., is located at 2215 Wyoming Avenue in the Kalorama neighborhood of Washington, D.C.

 Syrian Civil War

 During February 2012, large scale protests were held at the embassy, condemning the alleged "violent government crackdown" against the popular uprising taking place in Syria, which would become the beginning of the Syrian Civil War.
 These protests were caused partially by the rejection of China and Russia of a proposed resolution, during a UNSC emergency session.
 Such protests occurred in other Syrian embassies worldwide, such as London and Istanbul.

 While the Syrian embassy remained open after the Assad government's crackdown upon Arab Spring protestors, Syrian diplomat Bassam Barabandi was actively working with the Syrian Opposition and United States government to aid opposition figures with passports and provide information regarding the government.

+On December 8, 2024, the Assad regime fell following Syrian opposition offensives.
+Eight days later on the 16th, an event was held outside the closed embassy building in DC calling for peace in Syria.
+Attendants of the event included Debra Tice, mother of Austin Tice, an American journalist kidnapped in Syria while reporting on the civil war.

+The Syrian embassy was reopened in September 19, 2025, with Syrian Foreign Minister Asaad al-Shaibani raised the new Syrian flag over the embassy building.